Reporting Feedback

 Purpose of Feedback

 All feedback is formative—intended to help program faculty improve the usefulness and efficiency of assessment in future cycles.
-The criteria used as the basis for feedback are derived from the commonly held best practices in learning outcomes assessment as defined by the American Association for Higher Education (2004):
+The criteria used as the basis for feedback are derived from the commonly held good practices in learning outcomes assessment as defined by the American Association for Higher Education (2004):

 • Programs should have clearly defined student learning outcomes that focus on knowledge, skills, and competencies.
 These outcomes should be measurable.